Bina Patel Shrimali, DrPH

 Vice President, Community Development

-Bina Patel Shrimali is Vice President of Community Development at the Federal Reserve Bank of San Francisco and serves as the Bank’s Community Affairs Officer.
-In this role, she provides leadership and strategic direction for the community development team’s research and engagement initiatives to advance economic opportunity for low-income people and communities of color.
-She oversees the team’s efforts in priority areas of racial and economic equity, healthy and resilient communities, a thriving labor force, and inclusive financial systems.
+Bina Patel Shrimali is vice president of Community Development at the Federal Reserve Bank of San Francisco and serves as the Bank’s community affairs officer.
+In this role, she provides leadership and strategic direction for the Community Development team’s research and engagement initiatives to improve economic outcomes for people facing barriers to economic opportunity.
+She oversees the team’s efforts in priority areas of healthy and resilient communities, a thriving labor force, and inclusive financial systems.

-Prior to joining the San Francisco Fed, Dr. Shrimali worked at the Alameda County Public Health Department where she launched projects focused on addressing neighborhood and economic factors to improve health for young children and families, several of which have been nationally recognized and duplicated in other parts of the country.
-She led the implementation of a national neighborhood-based project in East Oakland called Best Babies Zone.
+Prior to joining the San Francisco Fed, Bina worked at the Alameda County Public Health Department where she launched projects focused on addressing neighborhood and economic factors to improve health for young children and families, several of which have been nationally recognized and duplicated in other parts of the country.
+She led local implementation of a national neighborhood-based project in East Oakland called Best Babies Zone.

 Contact Bina Shrimali